 Data controllers are responsible for deciding how your data is processed.

-We comply with and are registered under the data protection laws in the United Kingdom and comply with the General Data Protection Regulations (GDPR).
+We comply with and are registered under the data protection laws in the United Kingdom and comply with the Data Protection Act 2018.
 We reserve the right to amend this policy at any time and any changes will be updated on this website.

-- You have the right to ask us to correct inaccurate personal data the we hold about you.
+- Have incorrect personal data updated; You have the right to ask us to correct inaccurate personal data the we hold about you.

-- You have the right to ask us to delete personal data that we hold about you.
+- Have data erased; You have the right to ask us to delete personal data that we hold about you.

-- You have the right to object to us processing certain personal data about you, however where we need to continue to process the data for fraud prevention (for example), we are not obliged to stop processing it.
+- Object to how your data is processed in certain circumstances; You have the right to object to us processing certain personal data about you, however where we need to continue to process the data for fraud prevention (for example), we are not obliged to stop processing it.